polyseam/cndi/README.md

 so we can call it out by name, but Templates are just YAML, so they can also be loaded from a URL or file path!

+When in interactive mode, `cndi` will prompt you for the information a Template needs step-by-step.

-The first prompt `cndi create` displays asks you where you want to store your project on disk, defaulting to a new folder called `<repo>` in the current directory.
+The first prompt `cndi create` displays asks you where you want to store your project on disk, defaulting to a new folder called `<repo>` in the current working directory.

-There will be a few more prompts that are asked for every new CNDI project, including asking for GitHub credentials, which CNDI Template you want to use, and where you want to deploy your new cluster.
+There will be a few more prompts that are asked for every new CNDI project, including asking for GitHub credentials and where you want to deploy your new cluster.

 These prompts are called
 [core prompts](https://github.com/polyseam/common-blocks/tree/main/common/core-prompts.yaml),